openaire/guidelines-cris-managers/docs/cerif_xml_organisation_entity.rst

 AlternativeGRID
 ^^^^^^^^^^^^^^^
 :Description: The GRID identifier in case the value is not certain, e.g. because there is a conflicting statement with a different value.
 This can also represent deprecated identifiers/profiles that have been merged into a single, current one that is preferred.
+Please note that GRID has been `discontinued <https://www.digital-science.com/news/grid-passes-torch-to-ror/>`_ with ROR as the recommended successor.
 :Use: optional, possibly multiple (0..*)
 :Representation: XML element ``AlternativeGRID``
 :CERIF: the FederatedIdentifier entity (`<https://w3id.org/cerif/model#FederatedIdentifier>`_)